Sunday, March 22, 2015

 Jacob's life was even more appropriately ended in that he could gather all his loved ones just before he died.
 It was recorded that when he had finished giving instructions to his sons, he drew his feet up into the bed, breathed his last and was gathered to his people.

-On 26 February 2015, I accompanied my wife and flew to JB for the occasion of a reunion gathering of her classmates of the Class of 1970 scheduled on 28 Feb 2015.
-It was also the plan to spend a day or two with her parents who are in their eighties.
+It was also our plan to spend a day or two with her parents who are now in their eighties.
 A day before our departure, we received news that my father-in-law had a stroke and was sent to the Batu Pahat Hospital.
 He was unconscious and his body was half paralyzed as a result of the stroke.

 We visited him in the hospital the moment we reached Batu Pahat.
 He could no longer talk but we sensed that he could still hear because of his squeezing of our hands when we held his hands.
 Scan of his brain confirmed haemorrhaging.
 There was "debates" among his children concerning what course of action to take - To carry out a brain operation with the hope of keeping him alive or to forgo the operation but to keep him in utmost comfort?
 Whether he survives or succumbs to the illness would be entirely in the hand of God.

-When the children seemed to opt for the second option, at least one sounded disappointed when he whatsapped "Any positive side we could look to?
+When the children seemed to opt for the second option, at least one sounded disappointed when he whatsapped, "Any positive side we could look to?
 Dad is still not giving up.
 Should we give up then!".

-He breathed his last at 6.57pm on 28 Feb with practically all his family members having spent their final moment with him.
+He breathed his last at 6.57pm on 28.02.2015 with practically all his family members having spent their final moment with him.

 I came to know this man because of my marriage to his youngest daughter.
 He came to Sabah only once in 1979 to attend our wedding.